 What Is Considered a Long Warp?

 Long is a relative term.
 As I discuss on page 149 of my new book, Handwoven Home, “long” depends on your loom and the size of your yarn.
 The thicker the yarn the more quickly it grows as it is wrapped around the warp beam and woven off onto the cloth beam.
 Weavers tend to focus on how much warp they can pack on their warp beam, but an equally important question is how much fabric can you pack on your on your cloth beam, since it will be thicker than the warp alone.
+(Here is a nifty trick to increasing the amount of cloth you can pack o your front beam.)

 Generally speaking, any rigid-heddle loom, with or without these additional beams and regardless of the yarn size, can accommodate a two-and-a-half yard warp without any issues.
 When you start exceeding a three yard warp on looms without beams, you may start to notice differing tensions on your shed layers.
 To mitigate this you can slip a shim between the two layers behind the heddle and scootch it to the back on top of the back beam.
 That will add some extra tension on the warp.